Valenwe/Social-Network-Hululu/README.md

 ## How to install the project:

-* You first need to install XAMPP,
+* You first need to install XAMPP or WAMP or MAMP,
 * Then go to the Admin page of MySQL (`localhost/phpmyadmin/`), and execute those SQL requests:
 ```
 CREATE DATABASE `hululu`;